RainbowRobotics/rbpodo/docs/cobot.md

 # Cobot Class

+> [!IMPORTANT]
-> :info: This page is under actively construction.
+> This page is under actively construction.
 You can find the hints in header files.

+> [!WARNING]
-> :warning: **Note:** These APIs are not thread-safe.
+> These APIs are not thread-safe.

 ## ``Cobot`` constructor